ArloL/arlol.github.io/_posts/2016-02-08-jsinterop-deep-dive-julien-dramaix-gwtcon-2015.markdown

 ---
 title: JsInterop Deep Dive by Julien Dramaix
-subtitle: "An introduction to the new GWT API for interaction with native JavaScript."
 description: "An introduction to the new GWT API for interaction with native JavaScript."
 ---